fancyn3rd/xmas-data-bridge/README.md

 # xmas-data-bridge

-Data bride for my [Interactive xmas tree](https://github.com/fancyn3rd?tab=projects#interactive-xmas-tree)
+Data bride for my [Interactive xmas tree](https://github.com/fancyn3rd?tab=projects#interactive-xmas-tree) project.

 Its a node.js service that listens to the serial port.
 Then it publishes